-It is noted that those Employees employed by the Employer after 1 March 2011 are not to be disadvantaged either financially or by way of losing personal leave accruals when directed by the Employer not to work (for example in the event of a gastroenteritis outbreak).
+^{}It is noted that those Employees employed by the Employer after 1 March 2011 are not to be disadvantaged either financially or by way of losing personal leave accruals when directed by the Employer not to work (for example in the event of a gastroenteritis outbreak).

-- (b) A Part-Time Employee will be entitled to paid personal/carer's leave in accordance with sub-paragraph (a) on a pro rata basis calculated based on the Employee's Ordinary Hours of Work. - (c) Casual Employees have no entitlement to paid personal/carer's leave, but do have an entitlement to unpaid leave. - 40.2 Taking of Personal/Carer's Leave - (a) Personal/Carer's leave pursuant Clause 40.1 is available to an Employee, when they are absent: - (i) due to personal illness or injury; or - (ii) for the purpose of providing care or support for an immediate family or household member who is sick and requires the Employee's care or support or who requires care or support due to an unexpected emergency.
+40.2 Taking of Personal/Carer's Leave

+Personal/Carer's Leave is available to an Employee, when they are absent:

+- (i) due to personal illness or injury; or - (ii) for the purpose of providing care or support for an immediate family or household member who is sick and requires the Employee's care or support or who requires care or support due to an unexpected emergency.